Best Solar Proposal Software UK Installers Can Use

 - Energy scenario analysis: Evaluates different energy setups and usage scenarios.

-- Advanced modelling tools: Provides tools to simulate system behavior under various conditions.
+- Advanced modeling tools: Provides tools to simulate system behavior under various conditions.

 - Comparative system evaluation: Compares multiple system designs side by side.